-The reassignment of a position from one existing class to another class to recognize a change in the duties and responsibilities of a position (e.g. a position is currently assigned as a Planner III and is reclassified to a Senior Planner).
+The reassignment of a position from one existing class to another existing or newly created class to recognize a change in the duties and responsibilities of a position (e.g. a position is currently assigned as a Planner III and is reclassified to a Senior Planner).
 The incumbent in the position shall move with the position if they are qualified for the position.